-How To Hire A Virtual Assistant (Without Creating More Work For Yourself)
+Find a Virtual Assistant (Without Creating More Work for Yourself)

-One of the many amazing things that technology today can do is allow you to hire a property management virtual assistant who lives anywhere in the world to work for your company.
+One of the many amazing things that technology today can do is allow you to hire a property management virtual assistant who lives anywhere in the world to work with your company as an independent contractor.
 Whether there's a pandemic or not, this saves you from providing office space or benefits that a full-time assistant would receive.

 A virtual assistant (VA) can help you with tedious or routine tasks, freeing up your time for more crucial to-dos.
-With the help of the right VA, your company is more efficient, and you can spend your time growing your business.
-However, while it can be a real asset to hire a virtual assistant, make sure you don't create more work for yourself in the process.
-How do you hire and manage your virtual assistant without creating another task for yourself?
+With the help of the right VA, property management companies are more efficient, and you can spend your time growing your business.
+However, while it can be a real asset to choose a virtual assistant, make sure you don't create more work for yourself or your property managers in the process.
+How do you find and manage your virtual assistant without creating another task for yourself?
 Here are a few tips!

 Your Virtual Assistant Should Take Work Off Your Plate

 If you have to micro-manage your virtual assistant, you're not taking any work off your plate.
 Make sure that your VA can handle the tasks you need them to handle with minimal supervision (and excellence).
 A capable and trustworthy virtual assistant should be able to own these tasks and work independently without constant supervision:

 Answering phone calls for you, even when the rest of your property manager staff is asleep!
 Having 24/7 availability can set you apart from the competition and benefit your tenants.
 If your VA is in another time zone or is available for weekend and evening hours, let them take emergency phone calls and handle tenant requests.

 Managing maintenance requests.
 The right property management VA understands your software and the property management business.
 They can receive maintenance requests, speak with tenants to understand the problem, then schedule contractors to deliver prompt repairs.